Starlight Express: Asia

-A large-scale, "in-the-round" production played stadiums in Tokyo and Osaka from November 1987 to January 1988.
-Due to the scale of this production, the National Engines and Electra's Entourage where doubled up to fill the performance area.
-This production was based on the Broadway production, with only minor changes such as the removal of Belle and the "Silver Dollar" subplot.
-The stage design was unique to this production, featuring landmarks such as Mount Rushmore and had a platform that could elevate up from the floor to change the setting of the races.
+A large-scale "in-the-round" production played in stadiums in Tokyo and Osaka from November 1987 to January 1988.
+Due to the scale of this production, the National Engines and Electra's Entourage were doubled up to fill the performance area.
+This production was based on the Broadway production, with only minor changes, such as removing Belle and the "Silver Dollar" subplot.
+The stage design was unique to this production, featuring landmarks such as Mount Rushmore and a platform that could elevate up from the floor to change the setting of the races.
 This tour went on to Australia through 1988.
-Due to popular demand, the in-the-round tour returned to Japan from 24 March to 18 July 1990.
+Due to popular demand, the in-the-round term returned to Japan from 24 March to 18 July 1990.

-In 2013, the second UK tour traveled to Hong Kong, where it played at the Hong Kong Academy for Performing Arts from 11 October to 4 November 2013.
-From there it moved to Singapore, playing at the Marina Bay Sands from 13 November to 24 November 2013.
+2013, the second U.K. tour travelled to Hong Kong, where it played at the Hong Kong Academy for Performing Arts from 11 October to 4 November 2013.
+From there, it moved to Singapore, playing at the Marina Bay Sands from 13 November to 24 November 2013.
 This version of the show is licensed for amateur theatre groups as The Definitive Starlight Express.

 Australia

 The large-scale tour that began in Japan in 1987 continued to Australia, where it visited Sydney, Brisbane, Melbourne, Adelaide and Perth, ending in May 1988.
-(During this tour, minor characters such as The Components and The Nationals were doubled and given alternate names in order to fill the larger arena sized set.)
+(Minor characters such as The Components and The Nationals were doubled during this tour and given alternate names to fill the more extensive arena-sized set.)

 New Zealand

-In 2009, following an extended run in Europe, the props and costumes from the second UK tour were shipped to New Zealand to form a new production.
-This production played arenas in Wellington, Christchurch and Auckland in July and August 2009, and featured some performers from various other international productions.
+In 2009, following an extended run in Europe, the props and costumes from the second U.K. tour were shipped to New Zealand to form a new production.
+This production played arenas in Wellington, Christchurch and Auckland in July and August 2009 and featured some performers from various other international productions.